ClickerMonkey/scrute/README.md

 ### observe ( objectOrArray )

 Given an object or an array this returns a value which can be observed for changes by [watch](#watch) and [computed](#computed).
 You must use the reference returned by this function.

+### unobserve ( objectOrArray, deep = false, destroy = true )

+Given an object or an array this makes it unobservable, optionally doing the same to all descendants and optionally recycling the objects making them unusable.

+- `deep`: If true all descendants which have observers also are made unobservable.
+- `destroy`: Makes the object or array unusable and recycles it.

 ### watch ( func, { deep = false, immediate = true } )